The Best Real Estate Crowdfunding Sites

 Remember, return of your investment principle is not guaranteed.
 You can lose some or all of your investment on any given deal.
-Debt investments tend to be safer, but still do not guarantee return of principal.
+Debt investments tend to be safer, but still, do not guarantee a return of principal.

 Real estate crowdfunding sites provide investors with an opportunity to invest in one of the most profitable–but least understood–asset classes: commercial real estate.
 Before these sites became available, these deals were only an option for very large and sophisticated investors.

 Even if you’re not an accredited investor, there’s still a way to invest using funds where they are available.
 A well-diversified investment portfolio should include a real estate allocation with a portion invested on the commercial side.
 Real estate crowdfunding sites give you an opportunity to do just that in a variety of ways designed to fit your comfort level.